Atlantic tripletail: Biology

-Coloration

-Juvenile Atlantic tripletails are colored a mottled yellow, brown, and black.
-Adults are jet black.
-When it lies on its side at the surface, the tripletail is sometimes confused for a floating mangrove leaf.
-The juveniles have white pectoral fins and a white margin on their caudal fins.
-Adult tripletails have varied mottled color patterns which range from dark brown to reddish brown, often with a tint of gray.

-Size, age, and growth

-The Atlantic tripletail has a distinctive appearance and can be easily recognized by its three dorsal fins of equal size, which are positioned along its back.
-The body is generally dark brown or greenish, with irregular lighter spots or blotches.
-The species has a compressed body shape and can reach up to 1 meter in length and weigh up to 27 kg.
-The Atlantic tripletail has a broad head with a large mouth, and its eyes are positioned on the top of the head.
-The species has a relatively short lifespan, with a maximum reported age of 8 years.

 Diet

 Atlantic tripletails are opportunistic eaters; they feed on a variety of foods, mostly small finfish such as gulf menhaden, Atlantic bumpers, and anchovies.
 They also feed on invertebrates such as blue crabs and brown shrimp, as well as other benthic crustaceans.

 Reproduction

 Spawning primarily occurs in the summer along both the Atlantic and the U.S. Gulf of Mexico coasts, with peaks during July and August.
 The species is known to spawn in open water, with peak spawning occurring in the summer months.
 Females can produce up to 700,000 eggs per spawning event, and the eggs are pelagic and buoyant.
 The larvae are planktonic and undergo significant morphological changes before settling to the substrate.
 Males reach sexual maturity at a smaller size and younger age than females.
 Large congregations of tripletails during the summer months in the inshore and nearshore waters of coastal Georgia suggest this area is a critical estuarian spawning habitat for the species.
 Larval Atlantic tripletails go through four levels of development; preflexion, flexion, postflexion, and transformation.
 By the time the larvae reach 0.16 in (4 mm), they have large eyes and concave heads.
-The larval forms of Atlantic tripletails resemble those of boarfishes, some jacks, spadefishes, and bass.
+The larvae of Atlantic tripletails resemble those of other species such as boarfishes, some jacks, spadefishes, and bass.